 I already report data in Shelter Animals Count.
 Do I need to complete the census as well?

-- If your shelter is enrolled in Shelter Animals Count (SAC) and is a member of the Florida Shelter Data Coalition—University of Florida, your data entered in SAC will be carried over to the Florida Shelter Animal Census automatically.
-You will still need to complete census information about this year’s research topic (cat management), since this information is not available in SAC.
+- If your shelter is enrolled in Shelter Animals Count (SAC) and a member of the Florida Shelter Data Coalition—University of Florida, your data entered in SAC will be carried over to the Florida Shelter Animal Census automatically.
+You will still need to complete some basic information about your shelter budget, staffing, and operations since this information is not available in SAC.

 How do I enroll my shelter in the Shelter Animals Count Florida Shelter Data Coalition?